pratyushvshah/TheFirstFloor/README.md

 <!-- ROADMAP -->
 ## TODO

-- [ ] Make a playlist handler to play store a user's playlist and give option to download and play locally
+- [ ] Make a playlist handler to play store a user's playlist and give option to download and play locally.
-- [ ] Make a better UI for streaming music, particularly the searching aspect
+- [ ] Make a better UI for streaming music, particularly the searching aspect.
-- [ ] Make a better UI for radio tracks to display 15 countries/stations at a time
+- [ ] Make a better UI for radio tracks to display 15 countries/stations at a time.
-- [ ] Stream podcasts in the program rather than redirecting
+- [ ] Stream podcasts in the program rather than redirecting.
-- [ ] Make a help menu
+- [ ] Make a help menu.

 See the [open issues](https://github.com/pratyushvshah/TheFirstFloor/issues) for a full list of proposed features (and known issues).